We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A child therapist can have a degree in counseling, social work, family counseling, psychology, or medicine.

-Before beginning treatment, it’s important to make sure the provider is licensed in their field and has experience working with and treating children.
+Before beginning treatment, it’s important to make sure the therapist is licensed in their field and has experience working with and treating children.

 Counseling for children may employ techniques such as: